Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 - Aesthetics.
 Understanding the role of aesthetics in photography is really important.
 This is where your creativity comes into play.
 Aesthetics is simply the measure of how appealing your photo looks.
 The orientation of your subject, overall composition, colors, and focus are a few aspects that influence the aesthetics of any photo.
 Not every photo will be perfect, but adhering to aesthetic principles will help you click attention-grabbing images.

-- Communication.
+- Communication and people skills.
 Finding out a mutual area of interest is a great way of building relationships with your clients.
 Listen to them.
 Talk with them and be empathetic.
 Share and discuss interesting ideas.
 You would be surprised how this will help you build a lasting relationship with your clients.

 - Networking skills.
 Professional photographers have excellent networking skills.
 Building mutually rewarding relationships can accelerate your success significantly.
 Networking is about collaborating with like-minded professionals, learning and exchanging insights that foster mutual growth.
 Networking is a great opportunity to build your client base, too.